organisciak/dissertation/document/5_design_objective.md

 Finally, @kazai_crowdsourcing_2011 approach the problem of HIT design quality improvement by inputting various trap mechanisms for inattentive workers.
 Tasks were completed by a survey flow, where the set of questions to be answered depended on the answers, allowing peculiar flows to be filtered.
 Captchas were also used to confirm human input and, perhaps most amusing, questions were planted that had the were check a box if they "did not pay attention" or "did not read the instructions".
-This is a direct solution to some of the problems this chapter looks at.
+This is a direct solution to some problems this chapter looks at.
 @kazai_crowdsourcing_2011 tested a number of confounded features, but these quality control metrics appeared to improve worker agreement with gold standard data.

 [^PerformanceBonus]: We also used a performance-based bonus in the 'taste-grokking' personalization approach detailed in Chapter 6.